-Severity of impact if risk were to materialise: 3/5 Overall importance (likelihood x severity): 12
+Severity of impact if risk were to materialise: 2/5 Overall importance (likelihood x severity): 2

 At present the Academy's undergraduate offering is small (two programmes) and it is highly unlikely that a programme will be discontinued (unless it was due to be superseded; i.e. a decision was made to replace the FD pathway in contemporary portraiture with a BA).
-There may be an instance where a programme stops recruiting due to low demand; As detailed in 3.3 under-recruitment and, therefore, discontinuation of a programme is currently an increased risk.
-With regards to institutional stability and market exit as detailed in 3.1, loss of income due to the discontinuation of a validated degree programme can to an extent be mitigated through replacement with a non-validated programme (indeed, we have more recently increased our portfolio of non-validated programmes to help mitigate the impact of lower enrolments on validated programmes).
+There may be an instance where a programme stops recruiting due to low demand.